Cancer awareness screening

 At least one third of all cancers are preventable

 However, there have been large increases in the incidence of many cancers strongly linked to lifestyle choices, such as kidney, liver, lung, skin, oral and uterine (womb).
-There are 14 cancers directly linked to tobacco smoking and 7 cancers directly linked to Alcohol.
+There are 15 cancers directly linked to tobacco smoking and 7 cancers directly linked to Alcohol.
+Overweight and obesity is the second biggest cause of cancer in the UK - Research has shown that overweight and obesity causes 13 different types of cancer

 What we provide